LenderHub/services/README.md

 # Services

+## Setup

+When the package is installed it should auto-register the `LHP\Services\ApiServiceProvider` provider.

+Run `php artisan vendor:publish --provider="LHP\Services\ApiServiceProvider` to publish the config files.

 ## Commands & Events

 This package includes a system for creating and running arbitrary RPCs from SSO to services using the concepts of Commands